What is a low-carb diet and is it healthy?

 If you have difficulty falling asleep, trying to stick to a regular bedtime routine may help you switch off and prepare for bed.
 Keeping to - roughly - the same sleeping hours, having a warm bath before bed and reading a book or listening to a podcast can help you wind down.
 Try to avoid screens and don't exercise vigorously before trying to sleep, as this will make you feel more awake.

 Sometimes a lack of energy and enthusiasm may be due to seasonal affective disorder (SAD), a type of depression that occurs during the darker winter months.
-In the UK, about 3 people in every 100 have significant winter depressions, according to the Royal College of Psychiatrists.
+In the UK, around 3 people in every 100 have significant winter depression2.

 Your doctor will be able to investigate to see if there is an underlying health problem causing your persistent tiredness.